 Covered by lush green forests, rolling hills and miles of untouched golden sand, castaways can spend their days lounging around the gorgeous infinity pool, designing their bespoke menu with Ariara’s executive chef, or swimming with turtles on the spectacular house reef.

 You’re not marooned on the island however.
-Take a trip on the Karen Joy – your 100ft trimaran, free to use as you choose.
-Sail across to the iconic coastal town of El Nido while your private chef serves up delicious food, or explore neighbouring islands to spend your days diving and snorkelling in turquoise bays.
+Take a trip on the Karen Joy — your 30 m (100 ft) trimaran, free to use as you choose.
+Sail across to the iconic coastal town of El Nido while your private chef serves up delicious food, or explore neighboring islands to spend your days diving and snorkeling in turquoise bays.
 Ariara is the ultimate secluded getaway that is yours to share with whom you choose and no-one else.